The National Trial Lawyers

 If the court suspended a sentence conditioned upon the probationer’s successful completion of probation, the Court may not impose a more severe sentence than that originally suspended.
 In this instance, the Court is limited by its original suspended sentence.

 If you have been charged with a violation of probation, it’s critical to obtain experienced counsel to handle the complaint.
 There are many things that can be done to assist a probationer in achieving the best result possible.
-Contact Attorney Monte Robbins today for a free case evaluation at 303-355-5148, or 970-301-5541.
+Contact Attorney Monte Robbins today for a free case evaluation at 303-355-5148.

 Client Reviews